Charles scored 24, No. 4 Maryland edges Ohio State 75-69

 Ohio State made only one basket over the final four minutes while being outscored 9-3.

-Though Maryland and Ohio State played in the 2018 Big Ten title game, this Buckeyes squad bears no similarity to the one that captured the conference championship and finished 28-7.
+Though Maryland and Ohio State were the class of the conference last season, this Buckeyes squad bears no similarity to the one that captured the conference championship and finished 28-7.

-“I told them, ‘I’m the last person ever to be into moral victories, but I do believe in the process,’” McGuff said.
-“We committed to a process today where we prepared well and competed against a great Maryland team.
-I’m proud of that, and if we continue to do that in practice and the upcoming games, the results will follow.”

-Freshman Dorka Juhasz, a 6-foot-4 forward from Hungary, led the Buckeyes with 18 points and 10 rebounds.
+Freshman Dorka Juhasz, a 6-foot-4 forward from Hungary, led the Buckeyes with 18 points.

 The Buckeyes scored the first eight points of the second quarter, but the Terrapins used runs of 7-0 and 9-3 to move in front 43-36 at halftime.